-- Click Start, and click Shut down.
-Ensure that the Power indicator is off. - 2.
+- 1. Click Start -> () (Power) and then click Shut down and ensure that the Power indicator is off. - 2.
 Remove the AC adaptor and all cables and peripherals connected to the computer. - 3.
 Close the display panel. - 4.
-Turn the computer upside down and remove the battery pack. - Locate the SIM card slot.
+Turn the computer upside down and remove the battery pack. - 5.
+Turn your computer over and then locate the SIM card slot.